-- Log on to the Container Service console.
+- Log on to the ACK console.

-- In the left-side navigation pane, choose .
+- In the left-side navigation pane, click Clusters.

-Note By default, when you add a new edge node to the cluster, the node is not autonomous.
+- In the Node Autonomy Setting dialog box, click OK.Note By default, edge nodes that are newly added to the cluster are not autonomous.
 You can follow the preceding steps to enable or disable node autonomy.